hekmon/tpcontrol/README.md

 This call will block until the scheduler says it is ok to perform.
 Notice the `0` parameter.
 It is indicating the priority queue.
 But as we don't care for priority right now and spawned our scheduler with only 1 queue, we can only use the only one existing, the highest priority : `0`.

-Using these sceduler parameters with the [example](https://github.com/Hekmon/TPControl/blob/master/example/tpcontrol_example.go) will output :
+Using these scheduler parameters with the [example](https://github.com/Hekmon/TPControl/blob/master/example/tpcontrol_example.go) will output :
 ```
 The token pool size is 0, let's wait 0 to let it fill up completly (based on flow defined as 5.00 req/s).
 Time's up !